lokidoki102/tp/docs/DeveloperGuide.md

 2. EstateEase requests for the details of the home-seller.
 3. User enters the requested details.
 4. EstateEase adds the home-seller and displays the newly added home-seller. <br>
    Use case ends.

-**Precondition for Extension 3i:** EstateEase has received the details of the home-seller from the user. <br>
+**Precondition for Extension 3g:** EstateEase has received the details of the home-seller from the user. <br>
-**Trigger:** EstateEase validates the entered details and detects that the block number is missing when the housing type is HDB/Condo.
+**Trigger:** EstateEase validates the entered details and detects that the block number is missing when the house is HDB/Condo.

-**Precondition for Extension 3k and 3l:** EstateEase has received the details of the home-seller from the user. <br>
+**Precondition for Extension 3i and 3j:** EstateEase has received the details of the home-seller from the user. <br>
-**Trigger:** EstateEase validates the entered details and detects that the unit number is missing when the housing type is HDB/Condo.
+**Trigger:** EstateEase validates the entered details and detects that the unit number is missing when the house is HDB/Condo.

-**Precondition for Extension 3i, 3j, 3k, 3l, 3m, 3n:** EstateEase has received the details of the home-seller from the user. <br>
-**Trigger:** EstateEase validates the entered details and detects missing block number, street name, unit number and postal code in the entered data when he is a home-seller.

 **Extensions**

 * 3a.
 EstateEase detects missing name in the entered data. <br>
     * 3a1.
 EstateEase shows an error message regarding missing name. <br>
       Use case resumes from step 2.

 * 3b.
 EstateEase detects duplicate name in the entered data. <br>
     * 3b1.
 EstateEase shows an error message regarding duplicate name. <br>